SteveMuiyuro/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script creates a link
-This script copies unique files from the current directory to the parent directory This script moves all files starting with a capital letter
+This script copies unique files from the current directory to the parent directory This script moves all files starting with a capital letter This script removes all files ending with ~